somphene/somphene.github.io/log/_posts/2020-05-05-01-empirical-observations-on-language.md

 * Condensed | Fluid

-* The Fluid Phase maybe further Differentiated to Liquid and Gas
+* Here condesned form is called solid and The Fluid Phase maybe further Differentiated to Liquid and Gas

 * Solid | Liquid | Gas